sohooo/intothespirit-v5/content/definition.md

 ---
 is_hidden: true
 ---
-projects of exceptional variety. utilities, conquering repetitiveness &amp; boredom. ladies and gentlemen, the playground of [Sven Sporer](http://svensporer.net).
+Projects of exceptional variety. utilities, conquering repetitiveness &amp; boredom.
+Ladies and gentlemen, the playground of Sven Sporer.